 Losing a loved one due to fatal accident or wrongful death incident is a devastating experience.
 When a family member’s life is suddenly cut short as a result of the carelessness or negligence of another, the grief and feelings of loss are overwhelming.
 No one is ever prepared for such an event.

 In the midst of a tragic loss, it can be difficult to make decisions.
 Insensitive insurance companies are eager to settle wrongful death claims as quickly as possible—taking advantage of the family’s grief.
 It is vital for you to know your legal rights before you accept a settlement of any kind.
 In many cases, surviving family members may benefit from the assistance of a wrongful death attoney.

-Recovering compensation and damages for a wrongful death that was caused by the negligence of another is a legally challenging and complex process.
+Recovering compensation and damages for a wrongful death that was caused by the negligence of another is a complex and challenging legal process.
 It is important to have a very experienced wrongful death attorney on your side.
-Attorney Chris Davis and the legal team at Davis Law Group are dedicated to serving familieis that have been devastated by the wrongful death of a loved one.
+Attorney Chris Davis and the legal team at Davis Law Group are dedicated to serving families that have been devastated by the wrongful death of a loved one.
 Call 206-727-4000 for a free consultation.

 Legal Rights of Family Members After a Fatal Accident

 Many people are surprised to learn that Washington state law only allows certain family members to recover for a wrongful death of a loved one.
-In most fatal accident cases, recovery is limited to a surviving spouse and children.
+In most fatal accident cases, recovery is limited to the surviving spouse and children.
 In some death cases the decedent’s surviving siblings and parents may also have separate claims if they are financially dependent on the decedent at the time of death.

 These cases almost always involve complex legal issues or questions where the outcomes are heavily, if not completely, influenced by the individual facts of the case.
 In most cases, a wrongful death action requires urgent investigation and preparation to increase the chances of a favorable outcome.
 Furthermore, pursuing a wrongful death claim often requires significant financial resources and can take years to be resolved.